unepwcmc/magpie/README.md

         {"created_at":"2012-11-07T14:11:56Z","id":7,"name":"Good stuff","updated_at":"2012-11-07T14:15:56Z"}

+## Generated documentation
-TODO:  switch to docs generated from specs: rspec spec --format RspecApiDocumentation::ApiFormatter
+To generate the api documentation from specs: rspec spec --format RspecApiDocumentation::ApiFormatter

+To generate the coverage report: coverage report is generated automatically when you run: rspec spec